mdmoreau/minimodal/README.md

 ## Options

+### Classes

+Additional classes can be added to minimodal elements.
+This allows different styling of a modal depending on its context.

+`rootClass`

+default: ''

+Added to the root `minimodal` element.

 ### Markup

 Markup for the following elements can be customized when initializing minimodal.
 Any customizations will be added inside each element's container.